 Recent promising results from studies on immune checkpoint blockade therapies as well as adoptive transfer of engineered T-cell have energized the researchers, clinicians and pharmaceutical companies.
 Our lab has focused on development of multiscale computational models to investigate the interaction of the immune cells with cancer cells in the tumor microenvironment to better understand the important factors in a strong anti-tumor immune response and to propose novel therapeutic approaches for cancer immunotherapies.

 Peripheral arterial disease (PAD) is a manifestation of atherosclerosis that causes impaired blood flow to the extremities.
 Peripheral artery disease affects 12 to 15 million people in U.S. and its prevalence is comparable to that of coronary artery disease.
 Therapeutic angiogenesis is a strategy that promotes blood vessel growth to improve tissue perfusion.
 We use bioinformatics, computational modeling, and in vitro and in vivo experimentation to solve problems in PAD.
 Using bioinformatics approaches, we studied protein networks that determine processes of angiogenesis, arteriogenesis and inflammation in PAD.
 We also investigated drug repurposing for potential applications as stimulators of therapeutic angiogenesis.

 Using computational modeling approaches, we investigate signal transduction pathways and build 3D models of angiogenesis using differential equations-based and agent-based approaches.
-This research is performed in collaboration with Dr. Brian H. Annex, Director of Cardiology at the University of Virginia.
+This research is performed in collaboration with Dr. Brian H. Annex, Director of the Department of Medicine at the Augusta University, Georgia.